orangejuice/blog/data/activity/book-从文自传-2008/record.en.md

 date: 2022-06-01 20:19:40+08:00
 douban:
   rating: 9
-  subtitle: Shen Congwen / 2008 / October Literature Publishing House, Beijing
+  subtitle: Shen Congwen / 2008 / October Literature and Arts Publishing House, Beijing
 ---

-Via tw Stopping Clouds, he likes 'The Man from the Storm Cabinet.'
-Hou Hsiao-hsien said that he learned how to make films after reading 'From Text to Self.'
-Shen Congwen was a person with positive feelings towards the world.
-The last sentence he left was: 'I have nothing good to say about the world.'
+Via Twitter, Tingyun expressed fondness for 'The People from Fengkuei'.
+Hou Hsiao-hsien said he learned how to make films after reading 'Congwen's Autobiography'.
+Shen Congwen was someone who held beautiful sentiments towards the world, and his last words were: "I have nothing to say about this world."